PxlSyl/pablo-pikassiet-next-starter-i18n/content/homepage/en/_index.md

 # Features
 features:
-  - title: "What's Included in Pablo Pikassiet"
+  - title: "What's included in Pablo Pikassiet"
-    image: '/images/service-1.png'
     content: "Pablo Pikassiet is a comprehensive starter template that includes everything you need to get started with your project.
-What's Included in Pablo Pikassiet:"
+What's included in Pablo Pikassiet:"
     bulletpoints:
       - '20+ Pre-build pages'
       - '95+ Google Pagespeed Score'